Tax Planning Guide: 2026

 Publicly Traded Securities

-Stock and bond sales in taxable brokerage accounts are subject to PA's 3.07% flat rate on gains.
+Stock and bond sales in taxable brokerage accounts are subject to PA's 3.07 percent flat rate on gains.
 Pennsylvania does not allow losses in one security class to offset gains in another on the state return.
-Capital losses within a class may offset gains within that same class, but unused losses do not carry forward — an important distinction for portfolio management strategy.
+Capital losses within a class may offset gains within that same class, but unused losses do not carry forward, which remains an important distinction for portfolio management strategy.

 04